nightroman/Invoke-Build/README.md

     help Invoke-Build -full

 And then at functions help, for example, `Add-BuildTask` (`task`).
-Note that *Invoke-Build* has to dot-sourced once for that.
+Note that *Invoke-Build* has to be dot-sourced once.

     .
 Invoke-Build
     help task -full